Rutvik-Trivedi/Gujarati-NLP-Toolkit/README.md

 &nbsp;

 # TODO:
+- Improve the POS Tagger performance
--- Create a morphological tokenizer
+- Create a morphological tokenizer
--- Create a Sentiment Analyser
+- Create a Sentiment Analyser